normful/portable-dotfiles/README.md

 # portable-dotfiles

-Some dotfiles and a setup script to keep myself from going crazy while working on other people's machines (servers included).
-This is not meant to be an exhaustive setup script, but rather just the essentials to make myself feel at home.
+- These dotfiles and setup scripts are meant to keep myself from being annoyed while working on other people's machines (servers included).
+- These scripts are not meant to be an exhaustive, but only provide the essentials.
+- Carefully examine the scripts before executing them to ensure that you only install what you need.

 ## Requirements

-A Debian-based (or Ubuntu-based) operating system.
+- A Debian-based (or Ubuntu-based) operating system.